 The estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognized in the period in which the estimate is revised if the revision affects only that period or in the period of the revision and future periods if the revision affects both current and future periods.

 Related Party Transactions

-There were no material related party transactions during the year ended December 31, 2021.
+There were no related party transactions during the year ended December 31, 2022 other than shares issued to Macer in accordance with the DRIP, as included within Dividend Policy of the Company.

 Contractual Obligations